The Problem

 Competitive review: other products use clearer naming and a single, obvious entry point.

-Make discovery obvious from the main game flow
+Make it very obvious where to find the bonuses from the main game window.

 Initial Design User Testing